 Food courts continue to spring up in La Commune’s wake.

-In April 2019, the team from Arty Farty — organiser of the Nuits Sonores festival — opened Heat.
+The team from Arty Farty — organiser of the Nuits Sonores festival — opened Heat.
 This imposing catering zone (600m²) is part of the H7 project (start-up incubator) in the old Halle Girard (Confluence, Lyon, 2nd district).